CE$\nu$NS Experiment Proposal at CSNS: Experiment Design

 \section{Experiment Design}

-The common difficulties faced by neutrino detection experiments are low cross section, weak signal and high background.
-The CE$\nu$NS experiment shares the last two of them while the first one is relieved by the coherent enhancement of cross section.
-The observable energy generated by recoiled nucleus is only several $keV$, which requires threshold of the detector to be very low.
-Since the signals are weak, background must be strongly suppressed to make sure the signals would not be overwhelmed.
-Therefore, an optimized shielding structure is a must.
-The following part of this section describes our selection of neutrino source and our design of detector and shielding structure.
+The common difficulties faced during neutrino detection experiments are the low cross section, weak signal, and high background.
+The CE$\nu$NS experiment shares the latter two challenges, while the first one is alleviated by the coherent enhancement of the cross section.
+The observable energy generated by the recoiled nucleus is only several keV, which requires the detector's threshold to be very low.
+Since the signals are weak, the background must be strongly suppressed to ensure that the signals are not overwhelmed.
+Therefore, an optimized shielding structure is necessary.
+The following part of this section describes our selection of the neutrino source and our design of the detector and shielding structure.

-\subsection{Selection of neutrino source}
+\subsection{Selection of Neutrino Source}

-The China Spallation Neutron Source (CSNS) is selected as our neutrino source.
-It is located in Dongguan, Guangdong province in China.
-In CSNS, a beam of protons is accelerated to $1.6GeV$ and impinges on a Tungsten target with a repetition rate of $25Hz$. $\nu_{\mu}$, $\bar{\nu_{\mu}}$ and $\nu_{e}$ are generated by the decay of target-stopped $\pi^{+}$ generated by the impingement.
-Thus, the neutrinos are highly pulsed which is very beneficial for the suppression of the background evenly distributed in time.
-The energy of neutrinos from $\pi^{+}$ decay-at-rest expends mainly between $20-50MeV$, about one magnitude higher than the reactor neutrinos (Fig. \ref{fig_Nu_Spec}), making the detection of CE$\nu$NS signal much easier.
+The China Spallation Neutron Source (CSNS) has been selected as our neutrino source.
+It is located in Dongguan, Guangdong province, in China.
+At CSNS, a beam of protons is accelerated to $1.6$ GeV and impinges on a Tungsten target with a repetition rate of $25$~Hz.
+Neutrinos, including $\nu_{\mu}$, $\bar{\nu_{\mu}}$, and $\nu_{e}$, are generated by the decay of target-stopped $\pi^{+}$ resulting from the proton impingement.
+As a result, the neutrinos are highly pulsed, which is advantageous for suppressing background signals that are evenly distributed in time.
+The energy of neutrinos produced by $\pi^{+}$ decay-at-rest primarily ranges between $20$ and $50$~MeV, which is approximately one order of magnitude higher than that of reactor neutrinos (Figure~\ref{fig_Nu_Spec}).
+This higher energy range makes the detection of CE$\nu$NS signals much~easier.

-CSNS is running with a beam power of $140kW$ now.
-According to a simulation implemented by FLUKA, the neutrino production rate is about $0.17/proton/flavor$ in CSNS \cite{HuangMY2016}.
-Our detector is to be placed on a platform $8.2m$ right above the target.
-Considering the thickness of shielding structure and detector encapsulation to be $2.3m$, the neutrino flux of the detector location is calculated to be $2.42 \times 10^{10} /cm^{2}/h$.
-This is about 40\% of the flux in COHERENT \cite{scholz2018first}.
-Fig. \ref{fig_Loc} shows the scene picture of the platform (left) and its relative position in CSNS (right).
+Currently, CSNS is operating with a beam power of $140$ kW.
+According to simulations performed using FLUKA, the neutrino production rate is estimated to be approximately $0.17$ neutrinos per proton per flavor at CSNS~\cite{HuangMY2016}.
+Our detector will be placed on a platform located {$7.7$} m above the target.
+Considering the thickness of the shielding structure and the detector encapsulation to be {$2.8$} m, the neutrino flux at the detector's location is calculated to be 2.42 $\times$ 10$^{10}$/cm$^{2}$/h/falvor .
+This corresponds to approximately $60\%$ of the flux observed in the COHERENT experiment~\cite{scholz2018first}.
+Figure \ref{fig_Loc} shows the platform (left) and its relative position within CSNS (right).